BG3-RAW-Mods/bg3-RAW-addon/Druid.md

 Some shapes have multi-attacks, typically bite-claws.
 They will get two attack skills and a multi-attack skill.

 The notation "Recharge X- Y" means a monster can use a special ability once and that the ability then has a random chance of recharging during each subsequent round of combat.
 At the start of each of the monster's turns, roll a d6.
 If the roll is one of the numbers in the recharge notation, the monster regains the use of the special ability.
 The ability also recharges when the monster finishes a short or long rest.
 For the Giant Spider, that means you roll a d6 and if it comes up with 5 or 6, then it can use the web attack again.

+*Note*: Recharge doesn't seem to work for players, so these abilities are available every turns.

 ### Giant Badger